 - State law requires children under 10 years old to wear a properly fitted life jacket while a boat is underway.
-Underway means not securely fastened to a permanent mooring or tied to a dock. - A readily accessible and wearable life jacket is required for each person onboard a boat, this includes canoes, kayaks, stand-up paddleboards, paddleboats and waterfowl boats. - One Type IV throwable is required on boats 16 feet or longer

-(except canoes and leads) and rough boats. - (except canoes and kayaks) and must be immediately available. - Personal watercraft operators and passengers must each wear a life jacket.
+Underway means not securely fastened to a permanent mooring or tied to a dock. - A readily accessible and wearable life jacket is required for each person onboard a boat, this includes canoes, kayaks, stand-up paddleboards, paddleboats and waterfowl boats. - One Type IV throwable is required on boats 16 feet or longer (except canoes and kayaks) and must be - Personal watercraft operators and passengers must each wear a life jacket.